sallakos/aoc/README.md

 # Advent of Code

-My solutions for Advent of Code 2020 and 2021 puzzles.
+My solutions for Advent of Code puzzles.
 Some might not be very classy, but they work.